myhro/docs-content/content/reference/cli/start.md

 If the `app_name` (and `service_name`) argument is ommitted, the CLI looks if there is a `swarm.json` [application configuration](/reference/swarm-json/) file in the current directory.
 If this is the case, the application defined in that configuration file is started.

 The flag `-d` or `--detach` can be used to immediately exit the command after issuing the command to the API.
-When immitted, the command is running until the application is either running an error occurs.
+When ommitted, the command is running until the application is either running or an error occurs.

 ## Starting an application